Mental Health First Aid

 Adult Mental Health First Aid Training

-Teaches people how to recognize signs of mental health or substance use challenges in adults ages 18 and older, how to offer and provide initial help, and how to guide a person toward appropriate care, if necessary.
+The training teaches individuals how to recognize the signs and symptoms of mental health or substance use challenges in adults ages 18 and older.
+Providing insight on how to provide initial help, and how to guide a person toward appropriate care, if necessary.

-The course teaches a 5-step action plan for how to help adults in both crisis and non-crisis situations.
+The course teaches the 5-step ALGEE action plan for how to assist adults in both crisis and non-crisis situations.
 Topics include anxiety, depression, psychosis, and addictions.
+Being better trained to intervene in matter of mental health and point individuals toward healthy coping mechanisms can cut back on the amount of people who turn to opioid for relief.

 Youth Mental Health First Aid Training

-Designed to teach adults who regularly interact with young people, including parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens, about how to help adolescents (ages 12–18) experiencing a crisis or facing a mental health or addiction challenge.
+The youth training is designed to teach adults, who regularly interact with young people, including parents, family members, caregivers, teachers, school staff, peers, neighbors, health and human services workers, and other caring citizens, how to help adolescents (ages 12–18) experiencing a crisis or facing a mental health or addiction challenge.

 LOUISVILLE, Miss. -- Jim McAdory wears many hats.
 On any given day, the Mississippi State University Extension Service agent fields calls from local cattle farmers, teaches kids about the importance of daily nutrition, and tests soil to diagnose front yard and garden harvest problems -- all before lunch.